katahiromz/LineNumEdit/README.md

 ### `LNEM_SETNUMOFDIGITS` message

-Sets the number of digits to indicate the width of the column.
+Sets the number of digits to indicate the width of the line number column.

 - `wParam`: The number of digits.
 - `lParam`: Ignored.